 You

-get the idea.
-It’s non-stop travel.
+get the idea - it’s non-stop travel.
 I’m constantly fighting jet lag,

 strange food, foreign languages, bizarre sights, train timetables, tram